 It is possible for a non-driver to be legally liable for an accident.
-If you loan your car to a bad driver, you could be liable under negligent entrustment or vicarious liability laws.
+If you loan your motor vehicle to a bad driver, you could be liable under negligent entrustment or vicarious liability laws.

-Generally, however, this kind of liability is only extended to the owner of the vehicle.
-So if an elderly parent is driving his or her own car, it's less likely that a child or relative would be liable for an accident.
+Generally, however, this kind of liability is only extended to the vehicle's owner.
+So if an older adult parent is driving their own car, it's less likely that a child or relative would be liable for an accident.

 If you or a loved one has been involved in a serious car accident, you may want to talk to an experienced personal injury attorney about your legal liability and your legal options.